 A: You or your child can request student enrollment verifications directly from the University Registrar by completing the Academic Verifications Form.
 A verification statement will be mailed to your home or to any requested address within 2-3 business days.

-A: Penn State offers a Deferred Payment Plan that allows you the convenience of splitting your tuition bill into three payments.
-Instructions for the Deferred Payment Plan appear on the semester bill.
-A $45 fee per semester is required.
+A: Penn State offers an Installment Payment Plan that allows you the convenience of splitting your tuition bill into three or four payments.
+Instructions for the Installment Payment Plan appear on the semester bill.
+A $45 administrative fee per semester is required.

 A: The staff of Penn State Wilkes-Barre’s Police & Public Safety department ensure a safe environment on campus.
 Police & Public Safety is also responsible for parking enforcement and traffic control.